IssaDia/turbo-complete/README.md

 As for now people can use tools like Jasper or ChatGPT to make product description based on keywords but it is not build-in solutions in applications involving advertisements or updating profiles.

-They can't convert an image into a full description as well.

 - <ins>How can you frame this problem in terms of supervised, unsupervised, or reinforcement learning?</ins>

 This problem can be framed in terms of supervised learning, where the system is trained with a labeled dataset of images and their corresponding name/keywords.